MA Theatre Directing: Text and Production (Part time)

 Teaching and Learning

-Throughout your second year, you’ll continue to benefit from all the rich teaching resources described in ‘Year 1’ as you embark on your choice of a range of optional modules (one in each of the Autumn and Spring Semesters).
-You’ll also be supported by our staff throughout the whole process of developing your Drama Dissertation, from the initial approval of your idea to the development of your project and the writing of your reflective report on it.
+Throughout your second year, you’ll continue to benefit from all our rich teaching resources as you embark on your choice of a range of optional modules.
+You’ll also be supported by our staff throughout the whole process of developing your dissertation, from the initial approval of your idea to the development of your project and the writing of your reflective report on it.

 Assessment